cuthbertLab/music21/buildDoc/rst/modulePitch.rst

         .. attribute:: diatonicNoteNum

-            Returns an integer that uniquely identifies the note, ignoring accidentals.
+            Returns (or takes) an integer that uniquely identifies the diatonic version of a note, that is ignoring accidentals.
 The number returned is the diatonic interval above C0 (the lowest C on a Boesendorfer Imperial Grand), so G0 = 5, C1 = 8, etc. Numbers can be negative for very low notes.
 C4 (middleC) = 29, C#4 = 29, C##4 = 29, D-4 = 30, D4 = 30, etc.

             >>> c = Pitch('c4')
             >>> c.diatonicNoteNum